Fictional town of Costanoa on the Central Coast of California. (Click on map to see larger version.)

 Crystal Visions: In the mood for a psychic reading?
 Check out Avalon Visions in Capitola.

 Elkhorn Slough National Estuarine Research Reserve is a long name for a fabulous birding area near Moss Landing on the Monterey Bay.
 It’s one of Sarah’s favorite places.
-Learn the history and natural attractions of the Elkhorn Reserve.
+Learn the history and natural attractions of the Elkhorn Slough.
 She also loves to share otter and seal spotting with the Elkhorn Slough Safari Nature Boat Tours.

 Forest of Nisene Marks: John likes to ride his horse in this vast acreage of redwoods.
 Elizabeth frequently jogs on the many trails.
 Their chance encounter in California Sunset causes problems for Annie.
 Enjoy a stroll through the real Forest of Nisene Marks.